PsalmmyBabs/project-vogue-engagement-analysis/README.md

 **Unique Participants and Total Participation are deliberately distinct measures.** The same person attending multiple sessions counts once in the former and multiple times in the latter.
 Collapsing them is the most common way this kind of report goes wrong.

 **Colour identity is fixed per strand** across all four pages — Storytelling gold (`#C9A227`), Rehearsal green (`#6FA287`), Oral History blue (`#7FB2D9`) — so a colour never means two different things.

 ---

-## Data and privacy

-Participant names in the source data were used solely to deduplicate attendance records and are not included in this repository.
-All published figures are aggregate.

-The dataset belongs to MYEC and is shared here in summarised form for portfolio purposes.

----